alexamarzina/alexamarzina.github.io/_posts/2020-08-03-mayweather-mcgregor.md

 Absurdity is the draw, but not the way McGregor and Mayweather are going about it.

 And the way they are going, we might be a week away from learning that McGregor is Mayweather's <a href="http://www.wwe.com/shows/raw/article/jason-jordan-kurt-angle-son-reactions">long lost out-of-wedlock son</a>.

-<i>This article was originally published on upgruv.com on July 20, 2017.</i>